httpie/cli/docs/README.md

 ### Anonymous sessions

-Instead of a name, you can also directly specify a path to a session file.
+Instead of giving it a name, you can also directly specify a path to a session file.
 This allows for sessions to be re-used across multiple hosts:

 ```bash